scot00671234/SOSIOLATEST/replit.md

 - Unlimited voting capacity needed - no 2-vote maximum
 - Clean, minimalist UI styling for Community Notes feature
 - Subtle outline button styling preferred over bold colors
-- Communities sidebar should have sorting options (Popular, Alphabetic, New)
+- Communities sidebar should default to Popular sorting with proper overflow handling
-- Community text should be truncated with ellipsis to prevent component overflow
+- Community text should be truncated with ellipsis and flexbox constraints to prevent boundary issues
 - Community Notes links must direct to actual external sites, not back to posts
 - Comments should be sorted by Hot/New algorithm like posts, not just chronologically
 - Communities sidebar should have text truncation with ellipsis (...)